kirdmiv/ADL4CV_TUM_ovis/README.md

 - [ ] Add more examples
 - [ ] Re-run evaluations

+# 🚀 Installation & Quick Start

+Please refer to the **[Setup Guide](./SETUP.md)** for:

+- Installation instructions
+- Running the demo on the Replica dataset
+- Training on your own scenes
+- Tips for GPU-accelerated clustering

 # Method
 You can read a more in depth explanation of the method in the [final report](./assets/final_report.pdf).